dinesh-coderepo/blogsite/src/blog_posts/GCPServices/content.md

 ## Following is the plan to explore the services and read documentations on the services

-### Google Cloud Learning Resources Roadmap provided by Claude AI - Planned using the Claude Haiku LLM to give me resources and plan to explore GCP in two days.
+### Google Cloud Learning Resources Roadmap provided by Claude AI - Planned using the Claude Haiku LLM to give me resources and plan to explore GCP in short period of time.

-## 2-Day Plan to explore GCP services and technologies.
+## Rapid Plan to explore and familiarize GCP services and technologies.

-## Day 1: Cloud Fundamentals & Data Engineering Resources
+## Cloud Fundamentals & Data Engineering Resources

 ### Cloud Console & Infrastructure Setup
 - **Official Setup Guide**: [Cloud Resource Manager](https://cloud.google.com/resource-manager/docs/creating-managing-projects)